connxio/docs/docs/integrations/transformation/code-components.md

 }
 ```

-This approach in the [API inbound synchronous response mapping](/integrations/synchronous) will enable graceful error code return values.
+In [API inbound synchronous response mapping](/integrations/synchronous), this enables graceful failure return codes.

-The default return value is 400 for failures and 200 for success.
-We do not currently allow for overriding success codes.
+Default status is `400` for failures and `200` for success.
+Overriding success codes is not supported.

 ## Termination (deprecated)

 :::warning Warning!
-This method of termination is deprecated and offers less functionality than the newer version.
-Please use the version outlined above.
-We will not remove ths functionality, but it's less optimized the the new one.
+This termination method is deprecated and provides less functionality than `TransformationTerminatedException`.
+Use the newer method above.
 :::

-You can terminate a message by throwing a 'NotImplementedException' from you transformation code component.
-This does not work on splitting and batching variants.
-The exception type is fairly mismatched as far as termination of messages but it's one of the only exception types that exists in the base C# system, package that is never thrown by the code itself.
-This is the reason we chose to use this exact exception.
-We might amend this with our own exceptions in the future.
+You can terminate a message by throwing `NotImplementedException` from your transformation code component.
+This does not work for splitting and batching variants.

-You can supply the termination error message with a set of code words to influence the behavior of the termination process.
-The pipeline is always terminated but the code word controls the logging associated with it.
-You supply these code words in the following way:
+You can include a code word in the exception message to control logging behavior.
+The pipeline is always terminated; the code word controls status and log level.

 ```csharp
 //The code word before the pipe (|) is used to select the action while the text after the pipe is used as the log event message sent via the [logging events functionality](/integrations/logging).